 Before the pandemic, China was already very much ahead in digital.
 We can see the presence of digital in everything from 5G, mobile payment systems, social media platforms, e-commerce, IoT, smart cities, driverless cars and buses, you name it.

 China has been particularly successful in advancing the digital scene as all parties were unified in terms of the developments to China’s digital ecosystem.
 For instance, the central government would give direction as to future initiatives and developments to be made; the public, private sectors and regular citizens would then act on it.
-Local government would execute relevant policies.
-Businesses would invest and increase employment in relevant fields.
-Citizens would work on getting upskilled so they could pursue a career in those up-and-coming fields.
-It is exactly these unified efforts that made advancements in the digital space successful in achieving the China speed that it was before the pandemic.

-As the pandemic hits, the whole world did not have much choice but to enhance the speed of digitalization in their regions, with remote working and e-commerce being more active than ever.
+As the pandemic hit, the whole world did not have much choice but to enhance the speed of digitalization in their regions, with remote working and e-commerce being more active than ever.
 The already robust China speed was essentially on steroids after the COVID outbreak.
-The pandemic has further propelled digital developments and applications in China as we now see a surge of e-medicine, online education, service robots, etc.
+The pandemic has further propelled digital developments and applications in China as we now see a surge in e-medicine, online education, service robots, etc.

-E-commerce platforms such as Alibaba, JD, etc. offer a very comprehensive ecosystem for small businesses.
+Chinese e-commerce platforms such as Alibaba, JD, etc. offer a very comprehensive ecosystem for small businesses.
 Small businesses can simply join these platforms and plug themselves into these massive ecosystems and gain instant access to their data, cloud services, analytical capabilities, etc. This sense of mutualism means that these Chinese tech giants are in it to win it with you, not against you.
 Tech giants are essentially developing technology for you and your business, so you can learn more about your consumers and behaviours and achieve great business results.
 In fact, small companies are the biggest beneficiaries of this ecosystem setup most times.
 This is very different when we compare it to Western e-commerce giants such as Amazon where they would replicate high performing products on the platform and eventually become competitors of those brands and businesses.

-Mondelez China, the parent company of Oreo, developed a brand new product after acting on the feedback and recommendations of Alimama, Alibaba’s data centre and has access to its gigantic set of consumer data.
+Mondelez China, the parent company of Oreo, developed a brand new product after acting on the feedback and recommendations of Alimama, Alibaba’s data center, and has access to its gigantic set of consumer data.
 Its range of consumer data is so extensive that it can even tell you what the hot trends in the market are.
-You can therefore incorporate these features in your products and have a much higher chance in succeeding in the China market as you are making a sound decision supported by solid data.
+You can therefore incorporate these features in your products and have a much higher chance of succeeding in the China market as you are making a sound decision supported by solid data.
 From Alimama’s insights, Oreo discovers a strong market demand for healthier snack options.
 The brand acted on these insights and launched a new product that consists of mini Oreos, assorted nuts and dried fruits.
-The product was particularly successful and achieved the sales volume of over 550,000 packets during the Double 11 event in 2019 (which was only 2 months after its launch).
+The product was particularly successful and achieved a sales volume of over 550,000 packets during the Double 11 event in 2019 (which was only 2 months after its launch).